 VRTS 135C Introduction to Ceramics 2-4-4

 This introduction to ceramics will focus on studio work leading to the completion of five projects.
 Students will learn the basics of handbuilding, the potter's wheel, kiln firing, glazing, and surface embellishment.
 Class time will be made up of instructor's demonstrations, group critiques, and individual studio work.
 Projects will stress the sculptural potential of clay with a visit into the aesthetic merit of functional vessel making.
-A research project, introducing students to the work of contemporary clay artists, will provide inspiration and direction.
+A research project, introducing students to the work of historical clay artists, will provide inspiration and direction.
 A $50 ceramic studio fee will be assessed for all students taking VRTS 135C.

 VRTS 140C Digital Photography 3-0-3

-This course addresses the basic tools, techniques, and aesthetics of digital photography and related resources.
-The use of the digital camera will be delivered through a series of project-based assignments, lectures, demonstrations, and critiques.
+This course addresses digital camera operation, a variety of file types, digital photo editing and printing procedures.
+Digital camera capabilities will be learned through a series of project-based assignments, lectures, demonstrations, and critiques.
 Formal emphasis is placed on the creative use of camera controls, composition, exposure, digital imaging software (including Lightroom and Adobe Photoshop®) and an awareness of critical issues in contemporary photography.
 Scanning and printing techniques will also be included.
-Students are required to provide their own digital single-lens reflex (SLR) camera (a minimum of 6.1 megapixel) and media cards for storing image files.
+Students are required to provide their own digital camera and media cards for storing image files.
 The camera must be capable of full manual control and capturing RAW files.
-Although all work can be accomplished on campus computers, a laptop computer suitable for viewing and editing images and Adobe Lightroom® software will facilitate additional work outside of the scheduled lab time.
-Note: Students are required to provide their own digital camera and media cards for storing image files.
-The camera must be capable of full manual control and capturing RAW files.
+Although all work can be accomplished on campus computers, a laptop computer suitable for viewing/editing images and Adobe Photoshop software will facilitate additional work outside of the scheduled lab time (but is not required).

 VRTS 193C Introduction to Photoshop 3-0-3